 HKN 2026: Innovating the Future: HKN's First Papers Conference Embassy Suites by Hilton Grapevine DFW Airport North Dallas, TX, United States, November 6, 2026 |

-| Conference website | https://hkn.ieee.org/innovating-the-future |
+| Conference web page | https://hkn.ieee.org/innovating-the-future |

 | Submission link | https://easychair.org/conferences/?conf=hkn2026 |